drodop/NN_Thermomechanical_2Phase_Gielis/README.md

 ========================================================================

-Neural Network models for effective property calculation
+Neural Network models for thermal and mechanical effective property calculation of double phase materials.
+The inner architecture is described by the Gielis formula (https://doi.org/10.1007/s00022-015-0269-z)

 ========================================================================